Tulasiguru/b16tulasi/README.md

 # b16tulasi
-A collaborative space for experimenting with ideas and sharing knowedge
+A collaborative space for experimenting with ideas and sharing knowledge